onnx/models/models/image_classification/squeezenet/README.md

 |SqueezeNet 1.0|    [4.8 MB](https://s3.amazonaws.com/onnx-model-zoo/squeezenet/squeezenet1.0/squeezenet1.0.onnx)    |  [4.8 MB](https://s3.amazonaws.com/onnx-model-zoo/squeezenet/squeezenet1.0/squeezenet1.0.model)     | 56.52     |     79.07     |
 |SqueezeNet 1.1|    [4.7 MB](https://s3.amazonaws.com/onnx-model-zoo/squeezenet/squeezenet1.1/squeezenet1.1.onnx)    |  [4.7 MB](https://s3.amazonaws.com/onnx-model-zoo/squeezenet/squeezenet1.1/squeezenet1.1.model)     |56.34     |     79.12     |

 ## Inference
 We used MXNet as framework with gluon APIs to perform inference.
 View the notebook [imagenet_inference](../imagenet_inference.ipynb) to understand how to use above models for doing inference.
 Make sure to specify the appropriate model name in the notebook.

 ### Input
 All pre-trained models expect input images normalized in the same way, i.e. mini-batches of 3-channel RGB images of shape (N x 3 x H x W), where N is the batch size, and H and W are expected to be at least 224.
-The inference was done using jpeg image.
+The inference was done using a jpeg image.

 ### Preprocessing
 The images have to be loaded in to a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].
 The transformation should preferrably happen at preprocessing.